embedded-machine-learning/scripts-and-guides/scripts/inference_evaluation/README.md

 File: objdet_pycoco_evaluation.py

 Usage: Create a ground truth file in Coco JSON format.
 Perform detections with a model and convert the detections into Coco JSON detection format.
-The result is saved or appended to the output file for further processing and visualization.
+The result is saved or appended to the output file --output_file for further processing and visualization.
 To be able to sort the measurements, provide model_name and hardware_name.

+Notice: in the grounf truth JSON file, add only the annotations for which images are available.
+Else, these annotations are considered although they are not tested and it lowers the metric scores.

 Example as Windows batch script:
 ```